-<dimension1>:<value1>,<dimension2>:<value2>,<dimension3>:(<dimension3.1>:<value3.1>,<dimension3.2>:<value3.2>)Refer to each entity description below for the most popular locator descriptions.
+Note that nested locators should be enclosed in parentheses.
+See entity descriptions in the REST API reference for the most popular locator descriptions.
 If in doubt what a specific locator supports, send a request with "$help" as the locator value.
-In response you will get a textual description of what the locator supports.
+In the response, you will get a textual description of what the locator supports.
 If a request with invalid locators is sent, the error messages often hint at the error and list the supported locator dimensions as well.

 Supported HTTP Methods

 POST: creates the entity from the payload submitted.
 To create a new entity, one regularly needs to post a single entity data (i.e. as retrieved via GET) to the